 Johnsonville Fossil Plant

-- In support of recent environmental agreements and its vision of being one of the nation’s leading providers of low-cost and cleaner energy by 2020, TVA will retire six units at Johnsonville no later than Dec.
-31, 2015.
-The remaining four units will be retired no later than Dec.
+In support of recent environmental agreements and its vision of being one of the nation’s leading providers of low-cost and cleaner energy by 2020, TVA will retire six Johnsonville units no later than Dec.
+31, 2015, and the remaining four units no later than Dec.
 31, 2017.

 TVA idled Johnsonville units 7 through 10 effective March 1, 2012 — earlier than required by the agreements.

 TVA added 16 combustion-turbine units at Johnsonville in the early 1970s and another four in 2000.
 These units can burn fuel oil or natural gas and are designed to start quickly.
 They are designed to start quickly and typically are operated only during peak demand periods.